 Heading to the beach with kids?
-In this article, Dr Noirin Burke, Education Officer at Galway Atlantaquaria, tells us fun things to do on the beach with kids and gives tips on how you can introduce marine science to your child:
+In this article, Dr Noirin Burke, Education Officer at Galway Atlantaquaria, tells us gives tips on how you can introduce marine science to your child.
+Here is How To Make A Visit To The Beach With Kids Super Fun:

 I have always loved the sea.
 As a child I grew up in Co.
 Tipperary and will never forget the competition of who would be the first to see the sea as we drove into Tramore on our summer holidays.